survivingME/Java-experiment/README.md

 ---
 The experiment of Java

-If it has any problem, please conect me by QQ: 872993797
+Any problem, please conect me by QQ: 872993797